 March 29th, 2012 | By Chris Priestman

-More information on Glitch can be found on the game’s official website.
+More information on Minecraft can be found over on the game’s official website.